gogobook/Django-REST-Framework-Tutorial-zh_hant/api-guide/routers.md

 * URL pattern: `^users/{pk}/set_password/$`
 * URL name: `'user-set-password'`

-By default, the URL pattern is based on the method name, and the URL name is the combination of the `ViewSet.basename` and the hyphenated method name.
+By default, the URL pattern is based on the method name, and the URL name is the combination of the `ViewSet.base_name` and the hyphenated method name.
 If you don't want to use the defaults for either of these values, you can instead provide the `url_path` and `url_name` arguments to the `@action` decorator.

 For example, if you want to change the URL for our custom action to `^users/{pk}/change-password/$`, you could write: